Florida Securities Fraud Attorneys

 1 Global has apparently been involved in 3 cases with the SEC, including the above case.
 The first case involved Ruderman who reportedly promised short term turnover for funds that were invested and subsequently used those funds for an opulent lifestyle as well as for managing operations of the company.
 Ruderman seemingly settled with the SEC agreeing to cease and desist such activities.
 He was apparently ordered to give up $32 million in tainted money as well as pay $15 million in penalties.
 Ruderman presumably consented to also give back $750,000 in cash and half of the equity towards his extravagant condominium.
 The second case involved Weiniewitz who allegedly took part in various broker-dealer and securities registration violations.
 According to reports, he consented to a disgorgement of $3.5 million in funds and was ordered to pay $150,000 in civil penalties while agreeing to forego taking part in fraud and securities violations.

-For two decades, Malecki Law has been representing clients in diverse geographic regions.
-Based in New York City, Malecki Law houses extraordinary professionals that are hardworking and strive for favorable results for their clients.
-Malecki Law represents varied client needs in complex cases which make them experienced as securities arbitration attorneys, commercial litigation, unsuitability claims, defective securities products and securities fraud litigators.
+For two decades, Malecki Law’s securities fraud attorneys have been representing clients in diverse geographic regions, including Florida.
+Based in New York City, the securities fraud law firm of Malecki Law houses extraordinary professionals who are hardworking and strive for favorable results for their clients.
+Malecki Law represents varied client needs in complex cases which make them experienced in securities arbitrations, commercial litigation, unsuitability claims, as well as defective securities products.
 Ms. Malecki has served on the Board of Directors of the PIABA Foundation, an investor educational non-profit group.
 She was also appointed to the FINRA advisory committee, the National Arbitration and Mediation Committee (NAMC), which advises the FINRA's Board of Directors.
 Additionally, she is also a member of and has been on the Board of Directors (and an Officer of) PIABA and a variety of industry associations, making her a well-recognized authority on securities law and investment fraud.